Could This Bold New Technique Boost Gravitational-Wave Detection? - Slashdot

 But unfortunately, the authors were short on cash, and needed to use the papers to roll their smoking materials.

-However, the papers read like the authors w
+However, the papers read like the authors were smoking before they wrote them.
+Which raises some interesting questions about the direction of the Arrow of Time.

 Re: (Score:2)